 Every lock gate is a different size which is why each one is made to a bespoke specification.

-This year’s maintenance programme will work on around 164 locks across England and Wales.
+This year’s maintenance programme will see over 200 different stoppages take place across our 2,000 miles across England and Wales.

 Last year nearly 10,000 visitors came to venture into our drained locks and structures to learn about the works we do and why.